Onward

 Bridging Design & Code

-Testing showed that what felt obvious to us as builders was not clear to new users.
-Terms like practice interview and mock interview caused hesitation.
-Renaming them to practice mode and mock interview gave people a clearer sense of progression and made their choices more confident.
+Terms like "Practice Interview" alongside "Mock Interview" caused hesitation.
+Renaming to "Practice" gave users a clearer sense of progression and made their choices more confident.